Kapim/era-5g-client/README.md

 ## Contributing, development

+- The package is developed and tested with Python 3.8.
 - Any contribution should go through a pull request from your fork.
 - Before committing, please run locally:
   - `./pants fmt ::` - format all code according to our standard.